David West (NBA) Net Worth 2024

 Fact Sheet

-- David West (NBA) works as a(n) Professional Basketball Player
+• David West (NBA) is a(n) Professional Basketball Player

-- Where did David West (NBA) go to school?
-David West (NBA) is a graduate of Xavier University
+• Which school did David West (NBA) go to?
+David West (NBA) attended Xavier University

-- David West (NBA) childrens names are Dasia and David Benjamin
+• David West (NBA)'s kids are Dasia and David Benjamin

 FAQ